jimlawless/playmp3/README.md

 # playmp3
-A simple Python MP3 player in Python for Windows
+A command-line Python MP3 player in Python for Windows

 Please see the related blog post at http://pythonville.net/posts/playmp3/